lucianahanan/-ignite2022-reactjs-03-ignews/README.md

 <h2>Blog Ignews</h2>

-<strong>Project:</strong> Make a Blog with data persistend in FaunaDB, with locked content that opens when logged in user makes a payment over Stripe.
+<strong>Project:</strong> Make a Blog with data persisted in FaunaDB, with locked content that opens when logged in user makes a payment over Stripe.
 Using:

 <ul>
   <li>React.js</li>